spread

 The Six of Cups frequently appears in father-child readings as a card of nostalgic connection, childhood memories, and the tenderness that lives beneath complicated histories.

-Major Arcana throughout signals that this relationship is operating at a soul level—carrying significant weight in your life story.
+Multiple Major Arcana throughout signals that this relationship is operating at a soul level — carrying significant weight in your life story.
+Major Arcana-heavy readings in this spread are not unusual; the father-child bond is one of the most archetypal relationships in human experience.

 After the Reading

 Write a letter you do not have to send.
-Using what the cards revealed, write to your father—expressing whatever came up in positions 3 and 5 especially.
+Using what the cards revealed, write to your father — expressing whatever came up in positions 3 and 5 especially.
 You do not have to give him this letter.
 The act of writing often completes something that could not be spoken.
+Many users report that writing the letter is more clarifying than any conversation, because the cards helped them identify what actually needed to be said beneath the surface conversation.

 Ready to try a tarot reading?
 URANIZE offers AI-powered tarot readings available 24/7.